stephendiadamo/central_logger/README.md

 /logger/api/v1.0/logs

 * For adding a new log entry
+* Note, new entries are added to a buffer and added to the database ever 15 seconds in bulk
 * Entry must include
   * log_type: The type of log, either error or normal log message
   * event\_type: A specific type of event.
 Eg. user\_error, server\_error, new\_task, etc.